roboticsoutreach/smallpeice-docs/docs/simulator/usage.md

 ## The Webots Interface

-After opening the arena, you shoudl see a window similar to the one below.
+After opening the arena, you should see a window similar to the one below.
 This is the Webots interface, which has 5 key areas:

 1. The 3D world where the simulation takes place.